yywe/yoursql/README.md

 # Motivation of Yoursql
 Yoursql is a learning project to explore how SQL query engine is implemented in Rust language.

+# Limitations
+Currently DDL and DML implementation is very minimal, just support creating table and inserting data (In-Memory).
+They are simply provided so we can insert data and play with it.
+Also, there are no query optimizers yet.

 # Setup and Run
 You will need Rust environment.
 Then clone the repo and start from test cases in: src/session/mod.rs, e.g, to run a simple SQL: